BrowserStackCE/browserstack-examples-pytest/README.md

 -   How to run the test?

-    To run the entire test suite in parallel on a BrowserStack browser, update the 'platforms' in the browserstack.yml file &

-    use the following command:
+    To run the entire test suite in parallel on a BrowserStack browser, use the following command:

     ```sh
-    browserstack-sdk pytest -s src/test/suites/*.py
+    browserstack-sdk pytest -s src/test/suites/*.py --browserstack.config=./browserstack_single.yml
     ```

 -   Output